Hong Kong protesters vow to hit the streets in major 'illegal' march

 Two people have been shot and wounded by police and thousands injured.
 Police have arrested more than 2,300 people since June.

-Many Hong Kong residents are angry with what they believe is excessive force by police and the introduction of colonial-era laws, which ban face masks, by embattled leader Carrie Lam.
+Many Hong Kong residents are angry with what they believe is excessive force by police and the introduction of the face mask ban by embattled leader Carrie Lam.

-Lam has rejected the protesters’ 5 core demands: universal suffrage, an independent inquiry into police behavior, amnesty for those charged, stop describing protesters as rioters, and the formal withdrawal of a China extradition bill.
+Lam has rejected the protesters’ five core demands: universal suffrage, an independent inquiry into police behavior, amnesty for those charged, stop describing protesters as rioters, and the formal withdrawal of an extradition bill.

 The bill, which would have allowed Hong Kong residents to be sent to Communist Party-controlled courts for trial, was seen as the latest move to erode those freedoms and sparked the unrest.
 Lam says the bill is now dead, but it has not been formally withdrawn.

+Lam’s office said on Friday Chan had written to her saying he would “surrender himself to Taiwan for his alleged involvement in the homicide case in Taiwan upon prison discharge”.

+Chan is currently serving a 29-month sentence in Hong Kong for money laundering.
+It was not immediately clear what had prompted his letter or what plea he planned to make.

-The Asian financial hub is facing its first recession as a result of the unrest, which has damaged tourism and retail.
+Hong Kong hub is facing its first recession as a result of the unrest, which has damaged tourism and retail.

-Protesters dressed in black ninja-like outfits have torched metro stations, and Chinese banks and shops they believe are linked to mainland China.
+Protesters dressed in black ninja-like outfits have torched metro stations and Chinese banks and shops they believe are linked to mainland China.
 Many businesses have been forced to close.

 China has banned the bulk shipment to the city of black clothing and other items popularly used by Hong Kong protesters, staff at Chinese courier firms said.